Faculty Assistant II (Full-time)

-The Sabeti lab at Harvard University and The Broad Institute is looking to fill its full-time administrative assistant position, whose main role is to provide administrative support for the research activities of Dr. Pardis Sabeti.
+The Sabeti lab at Harvard University and The Broad Institute is looking to fill its full-time assistant position, whose main role is to provide administrative and communications support for the research activities of Dr. Pardis Sabeti.
 Dr. Sabeti is an active faculty member with a research group of 35+ and extensive sponsored research portfolio.

-Working closely with the Faculty Assistant, the Administrative Assistant works to help set and manage priorities and schedule-based demands as well as developing and administering systems for the Principal Investigator (PI); maintains files; handles incoming requests via telephone, email, and mail; researches issues as directed; drafts and edits correspondence, briefings, and summaries as appropriate for the PI; and addresses questions coming in to the lab.
-The Administrative Assistant also ensures the PI is prepared for all daily activities, which includes preparation and gathering of meeting materials and tracking of ongoing projects or other activities.
-The Administrative Assistant also makes recommendations to the PI about key administrative and resource issues.
+Working closely with the Faculty Assistant, the Admin/Comms Assistant works to help set and manage priorities and schedule-based demands as well as developing and administering systems for the Principal Investigator (PI); maintains files; handles incoming requests via telephone, email, and mail; researches issues as directed; drafts and edits correspondence, briefings, and summaries as appropriate for the PI; and addresses questions coming in to the lab.
+The Assistant also ensures the PI is prepared for all daily activities, which includes preparation and gathering of meeting materials and tracking of ongoing projects or other activities.
+The Assistant also makes recommendations to the PI about key administrative and resource issues.

 Specific responsibilities include: